nwkrauss/sql-data-warehouse-project/README.md

 ### Step 1
 #### I create these four folders in github:
 'datasets', 'docs', 'scripts', 'tests'
-*each containing 'placeholder' to establish the folder*
+-- each contains a 'placeholder' file to establish the folder.

 ### Step 2
 #### I need to establish my database.
-I'm running PostGres with PgAdmin and start with this query:
+-- I'm running PostGres with PgAdmin and start with this query:
 CREATE DATABASE DataWarehouse;

 -- Then connect Query Tool to 'datawarehouse':